-Refer to Note 1 to the Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2022, for further information on our basis of presentation and consolidation.
-There are no significant differences in the basis of consolidation between our Annual Report on Form 10-K for the year ended December 31, 2022, our Quarterly Report on Form 10-Q for the three months ended September 30, 2023, and this report.
+Refer to Note 1 to the Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2023, for further information on our basis of presentation and consolidation.
+There are no significant differences in the basis of consolidation between our Annual Report on Form 10-K for the year ended December 31, 2023, and this report.